 - References from professional referees on request;

-- Information provided to us by recruitment agencies or other referring parties; and
+- Information provided to us by recruitment agencies or other referring parties;

 - Information made publicly available by you via LinkedIn.